ICEI-PUC-Minas-PMV-ADS/DriveMyCar/docs/03-Metodologia.md

 Para organização e distribuição das tarefas do projeto, a equipe está utilizando a ferramenta de gestão do Github estruturado com as seguintes listas:

-● Backlog:  recebe  as  tarefas  a  serem  trabalhadas  e  representa  o  Product  Backlog.
+● Product Backlog:  recebe  as  tarefas  a  serem  trabalhadas  e  representa  o  Product  Backlog.
 Todas as atividades identificadas no decorrer do projeto também devem ser incorporadas a esta lista.